-NOTE: Interested meritorious students shall be permitted to register either for Minor degree in a discipline (or) Honors Degree in a discipline only, but not both.
+NOTE: Interested meritorious students shall be permitted to register either for a Minor degree in a discipline (or) Honors Degree in a discipline only, but not both.

-15. Honors degree in a discipline:
+15. Academic Regulations for Honors Degree:

 The concept of Honors degree is introduced in the curriculum for all B. Tech. programs.
 The main objective of Honors degree is to provide additional learning opportunities for academically motivated students in the same or allied discipline and it is an optional feature of the B. Tech. program.
-In order to earn Honors degree in a discipline, a student has to earn 18 extra credits(By studying FIVE theory & THREE laboratory courses or SIX Theory Courses).
+In order to earn Honors degree in a discipline, a student has to earn 18 extra credits (By studying FIVE theory & THREE laboratory courses or SIX Theory Courses).